 Rojas-Suarez, L. & Weisbrod, S.R., 1996.
 "Managing Banking Crises in Latin America: The Di's and Don'ts of Successful Bank Restructuring Programs" Working Papers 319, Inter-American Development Bank, Research Department.

 Rojas-Suarez, L. & Weisbrod, S., 1994.
 "Achieving Stability in Latin American Financial Markets in the Presence of Volatile Capital Flows" Working Papers 304, Inter-American Development Bank, Research Department.

-Only about half of Indian adults have access to an account of any kind.
-The number is even lower for the poorest 40 percent (World Bank, Global Findex 2014).
-Furthermore, there are only 13 commercial bank branches per 100,000 adults (IMF, Financial Access Survey 2014).
 Keeping in mind the low levels of financial inclusion in the country, the Indian authorities have developed a broad strategy to improve access to financial services, as outlined in the report by the Committee on Comprehensive Financial Services for Small Business and Low Income Households, led by Nachiket Mor.
 Among the committee’s recommendations, payments banks are one innovative tool to further India’s goal of greater financial inclusion.